rachayita/OpsNotes/rust/rust.md

 - a null pointer is never valid, not even for accesses of size zero
 - for a pointer to be valid, it is necessary, but not always sufficient
   - the pointer be dereferenceable
-  - memory range of given size starting at the pointer must be within bounds of a single allocated object
+  - memory range of given size starting at pointer must be within bounds of single allocated object
   - every (stack-allocated) variable is considered a separate allocated object.
 - even for operations of size zero, the pointer must not be pointing to deallocated memory
   - deallocation makes pointers invalid even for zero-sized operations